atronah/info/it/windows/batch.md

 SETLOCAL
 --------

+### Localization environment changes

-`SETLOCAL` at the beggining of the batch file to prevent changes in global enviroment.
+`SETLOCAL` at the beggining of the batch file to prevent changes in global environment.
 See `SETLOCAL /?` to details.

-### Localization environment changes

 additional arguments:
 - `ENABLEEXTENSIONS` \ `DISABLEEXTENSIONS` - enable\disable command processor extensions.
-- `ENABLEDELAYEDEXPANSION`  \ `DISABLEDELAYEDEXPANSION` - enable\disable delayed enviroment variable expansion.
+- `ENABLEDELAYEDEXPANSION`  \ `DISABLEDELAYEDEXPANSION` - enable\disable delayed environment variable expansion.

 ECHO
 ----